ibm-cloud-docs/cis/cis-cli-plugin.md

         - `paused` : Indicates whether the rule is active or not.
 Valid values are `on` and `off`.
 The default value is `off`.
         - `products` : The list of security products to be bypassed.
 Valid values are `zoneLockdown`, `uaBlock`, `bic`, `hot`, `securityLevel`, `rateLimit`, and `waf` For example, --products zoneLockdown, rateLimit

-    Fields `description`, `priority`, `paused`, which aren't explicitly set in JSON data are overwritten by the default value.
+    Fields `description`, `priority`, and `paused`, which aren't explicitly set in JSON data are overwritten by the default value.
     {: note}

 Sample JSON data: